Is there a high-speed underground transcontinental railroad that extends underground from coast to coast in the United

-One potential answer: advanced technology.
-If there’s all of this advanced technology available at Area 51 from various alien civilizations, maybe it can be.
+One potential answer is advanced technology.
+If all of this advanced technology is available at Area 51 from various alien civilizations, maybe it can be.

-Construction of the high-speed rail in California uses conventional construction techniques.
-Those are the ones we’re most familiar with even if we don’t work in the construction industry in some capacity.
+The construction of high-speed rail in California uses conventional construction techniques.
+Those are the ones we’re most familiar with, even if we don’t work in the construction industry in some capacity.

-It’s not hard to see that significant disruptors are coming to the construction industry someday, 50, maybe 100 years from now.
+It’s not hard to see significant disruptors coming to the construction industry someday, 50, maybe 100 years from now.
 Technology discussed in the science-fiction novel A Printer’s Choice by W.L.
 Patenaude is inspired by 3D printing technology common today.
 Instead of printing a prosthesis, however, printers in the future will print space stations and chapels.
 The way Patenaude presents them in the novel makes sense.
-Why couldn’t construction technology improve and produce something amazing when compared to how we do things today if it came from an advanced civilization.
+Why couldn’t construction technology improve and produce something amazing when compared to how we do things today if it came from an advanced civilization?